-In accordance with Government Auditing Standards, we have also issued our report dated January 14, 2016, on our consideration of the County of Coke's internal control over financial reporting and on our tests of its compliance with certain describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting and compliance and the results of that testing, an audit performed in accordance with Government Auditing Standards in considering the County of Coke's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 6, 2017, on our consideration of the County of Coke's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of over financial reporting and compliance with Government Auditing Standards in considering the County of Coke's internal control over financial reporting and compliance.